-On January 20, 2022, the Company closed a non-brokered private placement of 2,495,575 units at a price of CAD \$1.60 per unit.
+On January 20, 2022, the Company closed on a non-brokered private placement of 2,495,575 units at a price of CAD \$1.60 per unit.
 The aggregate gross proceeds raised in the private placement amounted to CAD \$3,992,920.

-Each unit consists of one common share plus one common share purchase warrant.
+Each unit consisted of one common share of Western plus one common share purchase warrant of Western.
 Each warrant entitled the holder to purchase one common share at a price of CAD \$2.50 per share for a period of three years following the closing date of the private placement.
-A total of 2,495,575 common shares and 2,495,575 warrants were issued in the private placement.
+A total of 2,495,575 common shares and 2,495,575 warrants were issued to investors, and 98,985 warrants were issued to broker dealers in connection with the private placement.